fbef0102/Game-Private_Plugin/L4D_插件/Fun_娛樂/l4d_player_tail/readme.md

 				}
 				```

-		2. SQLite: SourceMod built-in Local Database
+		2. SQLite: SourceMod built-in Local Database, you don't have to install an additional database
 			* Set ConVar ```l4d_player_tail_database "tail"``` and write the following in ```sourcemod/configs/databases.cfg```
 				```php
 				// There would be a file created: sourcemod/data/sqlite/tail.sq3